 - 4 oz diced Prosciutto

-- 2 tbsp finely diced red onion or shallot
+- 2 tablespoon finely diced red onion or shallot

 - 1 clove garlic finely minced